 LTEX provides offline grammar checking of various markup languages in Visual Studio Code using LanguageTool (LT).
-LTEX currently supports BibTEX, LATEX, Markdown, Org, reStructuredText, R Sweave, and XHTML documents.
+LTEX currently supports BibTEX, ConTEXt, LATEX, Markdown, Org, reStructuredText, R Sweave, and XHTML documents.
 In addition, LTEX can check comments in many popular programming languages (optional, opt-in).

 The difference to regular spell checkers is that LTEX not only detects spelling errors, but also many grammar and stylistic errors such as: